outstand/docker-compose-buildkite-plugin/README.md

 ### `shell` (optional, run only, array or boolean)

 Set the shell to use for the command.
-Set it to `false` to pass the command directly to the `docker-compose run` command.
+Set it to `false` to pass the command directly to the `docker compose run` command.
 The default is `["/bin/sh", "-e", "-c"]` unless you have provided a `command`.

 Example: `[ "powershell", "-Command" ]`